saloniamatteo/kernel/README.md

 ## Note
 You will find 2 config files in each Kernel directory, `config` and `config.pc`.

+- `config` is geared towards a ThinkPad T470p.
-- `config` is geared towards a ThinkPad T440p.
+- `config.t440p` is geared towards a ThinkPad T440p.
 - `config.pc` is geared towards my workstation.

 See more details here: https://salonia.it/kernel#intro